freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-the-box-model/the-box-model-lesson-j.md

 ---
 id: 64a674a47a7d00f97013ed11
 videoId: rIO5326FgPE
-title: The Box Model Question J
+title: The Box Model Lesson J
 challengeType: 15
 dashedName: the-box-model-lesson-j
 ---